rhdtownsend/gyre/doc/source/user-guide/interpreting-output.rst

    pg}=-7` mode, plotted against the fractional radius :math:`x`.
    (:download:`Source <interpreting-output/fig_disp_eigfunc.py>`)

-The plot should look something along the lines of :numref:`fig-disp-eigfunc`.
+The plot should look something like :numref:`fig-disp-eigfunc`.
 From this figure , we see that the radial wavelengths of the eigenfunctions become very short around a fractional radius :math:`x \approx 0.125`.
 To figure out why this is, we can take a look at the star's propagation diagram:

 .. code::

-   # Evaluate characteristic frequencies
+   # Evaluate dimensionless characteristic frequencies

    l = d.meta['l']
    omega = d.meta['omega']